 The invention stage involves applying all the learnt skills from the imitation and innovation stages to their own writing independently.

-This year, we are introducing Book Club to promote reading for pleasure.
 Each week, classes will have a book read to them, giving the children the opportunity to get lost in a story.
 This is a separate book to English lessons and is purely for reading enjoyment.

 Below are some useful links you can access to support phonics teaching at home.